Padlet share menu

 You can share your padlet with other people by adding them as collaborators.
 You will need to invite them via username or email.

-With the default notification settings, the user you share the padlet with will receive an email notification.
 If you want to share a private padlet (the No Access option) with a user, you will need to add them here, in the 'Add a collaborator' field, to share the padlet with them.

 Learn more about padlet privacy options here.